srinibn/NUnitSeleniumAutomationFramework/README.md

 This framework is implemented for web-based automation projects and developed using a selenium tool and page object model design pattern.
 It can be used as a template for selenium projects and flexibility to change the code per the project requirements.
 It supports chrome, firefox, and IE browser for local environment testing.
 Also, it supports parallel execution with proper report generation.
-* Note: It can run on the Cloud (Remote) also like the Browser stack etc. Currently, remote execution work is in-progress.
+* Note: It can run on the Cloud (Remote) also like the Browser stack etc. Browser stack code is integrated.

 # Pre-requisites
 * Windows OS